karlomikus/selfhosted/README.md

 - Cockpit for monitoring
 - Portainer for container management
 - Traefik for reverse proxy
-- [TODO] Paperless-NGX for document management
+- Paperless-NGX for document management
 - [TODO] Authelia for service authentication
 - [TODO] Nextcloud for personal cloud